 Internal eye pressure which is too high and/or problems with blood vessels feeding the optic nerve are the main underlying causes of glaucoma.

-Research and clinical experience teaches us, however, that nearly 40% of patients with glaucoma have normal eye pressure!
-Passing a glaucoma screening that only tests for pressure with the air puff or other means is not complete enough to determine if glaucoma is present or if an individual is even at risk.
+Up until recently, high eye pressure was considered the primary way to detect glaucoma.
+However, research and clinical experience teach us that nearly 40% of patients with glaucoma have normal eye pressure!
+Passing a glaucoma screening that only tests for pressure with the air puff or other means are not complete enough to determine if glaucoma is present or if an individual is even at risk.